rohan-g0re/Leetcode/Neetcode/Graphs/1_number_of_provinces.md

 # INTUITIONS:
 1. it is a disconnected graph with COMPONENTS
-2. Whichver traversal I use I would need to restart it, when it reaches end --OR-- i need to start it from ever NON-VISITED point
+2. Whichver traversal I use, I would need to restart it, when it reaches end --OR-- i need to start it from every NON-VISITED point
 3. need a visited array

 > CHALLENGE --> working with adjacency matrix